vacuumlabs/firebase-transactions/README.md

 Q: Do I really need this?

 A: If you don't, good for you!
-However, from our experience, transactional requirements arise surprisingly often.
-When this happens, the question only is, whether you can afford to ignore the faulty behavior if ignoring the issue.
+However, from our experience, (at least) some transactional requirements arise in almost any bigger-than-hello-world app.
+Need to implement payments properly?
+Transaction.
+Need to conditionally update at two places at once?
+Transaction, probably.
+Your validation rules becomes too complex?
+Transaction can help.

 Q: Is there some best-practice how Firebase-Transactions should be used?